transifex/transifex-javascript/packages/api/README.md

 console.log(response.data);
 ```

-As always, in order to see how file uploads and downloads work in the Transifex API, you should check out the API documentation.
+As always, in order to see how file uploads and downloads work in the Wordsmith API, you should check out the API documentation.